CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/HTTP.md

 HTTP headers are key-value pairs sent between clients and servers as part of HTTP requests and responses.
 They provide essential information about the transaction, such as details about the client or server, the content being transferred, how the content should be handled, and any conditions or parameters that should be applied to the transaction.
 Headers are sent with the request, but also with the response.
 Here are some example of headers that are commonly used:

-- HTTP Version
+- HTTP Version:
   This specifies the HTTP version used in the request, such as HTTP/1.1 or HTTP/2.
 Each version has different capabilities and features.
 - Host: The domain name of the server (required in HTTP/1.1).
 - Content-Type: The media type of the body of the request (e.g., application/json, text/html).
 - User-Agent: Information about the client making the request.
 - Authorization: Credentials for authenticating the client to the server.
 - Accept: The media types that the client is willing to receive from the server.
-5. Body

-Not all requests have a body.
+-  Body: Not all requests have a body.
 Bodies are primarily used with POST and PUT requests to send data to the server.
 The body of an HTTP request can contain data in various formats, such as JSON, XML, or plain text, depending on what the server accepts and what the request is trying to accomplish.

 ### HTTP request example